renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Begin the revamp of Github Favorites style.

 **Thoughts:** Today I got beaten really hard by stylization of tables in css.
 Reminded me when I started.
 Definitely have to study more of that.

+### Day 33: May 30, 2022

+**Today's Progress**: Finished restyling of Github Favorites.
+I now know that I hate styling HTML Tables

+**Thoughts:** I got stuck really hard in HTML Tables styling I'll mark this subject to study more.